Chisom83/Excel_Project_Work/README.md

 - Total Profit: The earnings after deducting the cost of goods sold (COGS) and other operating expenses.

 ### Data Source
-The dataset used for this analysis was obtained from excel and can be accessedvuing this link.
+The dataset used for this analysis was obtained from excel and can be accessed using this link.
 [Download Here](https://www.microsoft.com)

 ### Tool used
 Microsoft Excel